izderadicka/audioserve/README.md

 For mp3 transcoding there are also 3 parameters: `bitrate` (in kbps), `compression_level` with values 0-9 (0 - best quality, slowest, 9-worst quality, fastest; so meaning is inverse then for opus codec) and `abr` (optional), which can be `true` or `false` (ABR = average bit rate - enables ABR, which is similar to VBR, so it can improve quality on same bitrate, however can cause problems, when seeking in audion stream).

 `aac-in-adts` has one mandatory parameter `bitrate` (in kbps) and two optional parameters `sr` - which is sample rate of transcoded stream (8kHz, 12kHz, 16kHz, 24kHz, 32kHz, 48kHz, unlimited) and `ltp` (Long Term Prediction), which is `true` or `false` and can improve audio quality, especially for lower bitrates, but for significant performance costs ( abou 10x slower).

+All encodings have optional parameter `mono`, if set to `true` audio will be down-mixed to mono.

 Overall `opus-in-ogg` provides best results from both quality and  functionality perspective, so I'd highly recommend to stick to it, unless you have some problem with it.